 Did you know that Yorkshire is unofficially home to the ‘highest beach in England’?

-Gaddings Dam – locally known as ‘Todmorden Beach’ – is a long disused reservoir turned wild swimming haven that sits up on the moors on the outskirts of Todmorden.
+Gaddings Dam – locally known as ‘Todmorden Beach’ – is a long disused reservoir turned wild swimming haven that sits on the moors in Todmorden.

 Highly celebrated for its cosy stretch of sand, sparkling blue waters & spectacular panoramas of the countryside below, it’s honestly surprising this spot isn’t more popular than it is.

-With the only way to reach this unusual marvel via one of the steady & scenic incline trails to the summit, there’s one trail in particular we feel is best…
+With the only way to reach this unusual marvel via one of the steep incline trails to the summit, there’s one trail in particular we feel is best…

-Also a fantastic spot to go for a cheeky dip once reaching the top, just be prepared since the winds make the water quite nippy up there.
-I’d say it’s best to bring a wetsuit if you’re going to brave the cold!
+Also a fantastic spot to go for a cheeky dip once reaching the top, just be prepared since the winds can make the water quite chilly up there

 For the full lowdown, be sure to head on over to our Gaddings Dam Walk Guide post 👈